inter-erlang/SwErl/README.md

 # SwErl
+##This software is in Alpha form.
+Large, Significant changes are and will be made as it moves toward its first release.

 Parallel and concurrent computing should not be hard!
 SwErl is a small package that reduces not only the difficulty of thinking about concurrency, but also how much code you have to write.